 This being a big four-wheel scooter, the turning radius is nothing to write home about.
 Nevertheless, you can’t complain about it either.

-What could be better: The turning radius is lackluster.
+What are the flaws?
+The turning radius is lackluster.
 Also, the whole scooter is relatively heavy.

 Up next is the Glion SNAPnGO 3-Wheel Mobility Scooter.
 This is the option to pick if higher speeds in such a mobility device strike your fancy.
 As such, the speeds of between 7-10 mph are crucial as a selling point for the scooter.